nus-cs2113-AY2122S1/ip/docs/README.md

 ### Add Todo: ```todo```
-Add a Todo task into the task list.
+Adds a Todo task into the tasklist.
-Todo tasks should only contain a task description.
+The todo command must be accompanied by a task description only.
 Format: ```todo <description>```